Director

 Born in China and raised in eastern Massachusetts, Stats previously studied psychology and violin at Oberlin College & Conservatory and the University of Washington, and has conducted research at Oberlin, Stanford, Harvard, and UW.
 At Princeton, they are a graduate student in psychology and social policy exploring the development, perceptions, and implications of gender diversity.
 Outside the lab, you might find them playing violin, exploring nature, or snacking voraciously.

-Aditi is an incoming graduate student in the HuDL.
+Aditi is a graduate student in the Human Diversity Lab.
 They earned their B.S. in Psychology at Yale in 2020, and previously worked as a lab manager for Dr. Liane Young at the Boston College Morality Lab.
 They are interested in the sociocultural factors that influence the development and expression of trans and non-binary people’s gender identities.
 In their free time, Aditi enjoys rock climbing, hiking, and watching campy TV shows.

 Project Coordinator & Research Staff